Thursday, August 04, 2016

 I mean ‘shit’ in the fecal sense of the word.
 Actual shit.

-This is not a metaphor nor euphemism, though I do not see how it could be a euphemism.
+This is not a metaphor nor euphemism, though I don’t understand how it could even be the latter.

 When something reeks, people tend to say, 'Good gullivers, that smells like shit'.
-In our minds, shit is the worst-smelling of all things, so we immediately liken a horrible scent to shit.
+In our minds, shit is the worst-smelling of all things, so we immediately liken a horrible scent to it.

 Gym socks, dumpsters, weird uncles.
 Shit, shit, shit.